ryxavyer/sellsage/README.md

 ### Database

 You can setup the database using `npm run init-db` or `npm run init-db-dev` depending on your environment.
-There are also extra utility functions / npm scripts to help manage the database during development in `src/database`.
+There are also extra utility functions / npm scripts to help manage the database in `src/database`.

 ## Notes for Your Development